LumpiLumper/post_processing/README.md

 pip install -r data\requirements.txt
 ```
 ### 4. Run Programm
-Now you can run the program by running a command in the
+Now you can run the program by double clicking the post_processing.bat file